glixx/QPiano/doc/faq.md

 ## Where are the music files?

-Piano Booster uses MIDI music files (.mid) or karaoke files (.kar) to play music.
+QPiano uses MIDI music files (.mid) or karaoke files (.kar) to play music.

 See [this thread](http://piano-booster.2625608.n2.nabble.com/Pieces-of-music-that-I-have-enjoyed-playing-please-add-to-this-list-td1600345.html)
 on the forum which list useful source of midi files on the net.